LIFE IN VIEW / SCIENCE PHOTO LIBRARY LIFE IN VIEW / SCIENCE PHOTO LIBRARY

 This is a real situation.
 Image not to be used in a defamatory context.

 Kidney transplant.
-Image 8 of 8.
-Close-up of a transplanted kidney (bottom right of open wound) in place in a patient's abdomen.
-Metal retractors are used to hold back the abdominal skin and flesh, providing the surgeons with access to the organ.
+Image 6 of 8.
+Close-up surgeons performing a kidney transplant operation.
+The donor kidney has been attached.
+It is such a pale colour because no blood has entered it yet.
+As blood begins to enter the kidney it will turn pink.
 Kidneys are transplanted to replace a failing or failed kidney.
 In this case the patient has polycystic kidney disease, one of the most common causes of chronic kidney failure in adults.
 Kidney transplants have a high success rate, although recipients do need to take immunosuppressant drugs for the rest of their life to prevent rejection.
 The donor kidney may come from a living or recently deceased donor and can be kept viable outside of the body for several days.
 For a sequence of images showing a kidney transplant see M575/085 to M575/092.

 Model release not required.
 Property release not required.